shakacode/redux-tree/README.md

 Alternative way to compose Redux reducers.

 ## State as a Tree
-Application state is a `tree`.
-It can be described as a combination of `branches` and `leaves`.
+Application state can be represented as a `tree`, which is a combination of `branches` and `leaves`.
 Branch doesn't hold any state itself, but groups the leaves.
 Each leaf holds the part of the application state.
-E.g., branch `state.entities` holds the state of `posts` leaf, `comments` leaf etc.

 ```
 state: